Medically reviewed by Susan Vachon, PA-C on February 4, 2022

 Do the above signs sound like something you’ve been experiencing?
 If so, it’s possible to get treatment for your symptoms so you can feel better.
-A medical professional will likely recommend both therapy and antidepressants.
+A medical professional will likely recommend both antidepressants and therapy.

-In therapy, you’ll talk about your emotional issues with a mental health professional.
+Antidepressants can help restore levels of serotonin in your brain.
+This should alleviate your symptoms and help you find a balance.
+And in therapy, you’ll talk about your emotional issues with a mental health professional.
 They’ll be able to help you find ways to solve your problems and set realistic goals for your new journey in motherhood.
-Antidepressants, on the other hand, can help restore levels of serotonin in your brain.
-This should alleviate your symptoms and help you find a balance.

 With the proper combination of treatments, you should start feeling better and enjoying your newborn more.
 However, to find this relief, you’ll first need to speak with a qualified medical professional.
 That way, you can get the proper diagnosis and a personalized treatment plan for your needs.